 The Second Ministerial Meeting of the Arctic Council met in Barrow, Alaska in 2000.
 Participants were concerned about effects to human health and the environment of mercury and its impacts globally, particularly the Arctic.
-The Arctic Council asked Special Rapporteur on Adverse effects of the illicit movement and dumping of toxic and dangerous products and wastes on the enjoyment of human rights to complete a global assessment of mercury to provide information for next steps.
-The UN Environment Programme (UNEP) released "Global Mercury Assessment" report in 2002.
-In summary the report acknowledged that mercury, due to its long-range transport, its ability to bioaccumulate in the environment, its persistence and its harm to human health and the environment, is of global concern.
+The Arctic Council asked UNEP to complete a global assessment of mercury to provide information for next steps.
+UNEP released "Global Mercury Assessment" report in 2002.
+In summary the report acknowledged that mercury, due to its long range transport, its ability to bioaccumulate in the environment, its persistence and its harm to human health and the environment, is of global concern.
 In 2009, UNEP agreed to negotiate a global, legally binding mercury-control Treaty.
 The Treaty was to be drafted in five "Intergovernmental Negotiating Committee" or INC meetings to begin in 2010 and to be completed in early 2013.
 The first three took place in Japan, Sweden and Kenya.
 The next session, INC 4, is scheduled in Uruguay in June 2012.

 About two-thirds of the mercury released in the environment can be attributed to human activity.
-The largest source of global and US mercury pollution comes from burning fossil fuels, primarily coal.
-The second largest source appears to be artisanal and small-scale gold mining, as well as continued run offs from abandoned gold mines.
-Mercury can also be found in a number of products (batteries, dental fillings, cosmetics, etc.).
+The largest source of global mercury pollution comes from burning fossil fuels, primarily coal.
+The second largest source appears to be artisanal and small scale gold mining, as well as continued run offs from abandoned gold mines.
+Mercury can also be found in a number of products (batteries, dental fillings, cosmetics etc.)